lucthev/choice/README.md

 </article>
 ```

 Choice represents the endpoints of a selection as an integer pair `[childIndex, textIndex]`, where `childIndex` is the index of the block which contains the endpoint relative to the “document”, and `textIndex` is the number of characters in the block before the endpoint.
-For example, if the spanned the word “This” in the example above, the selection would be represented as:
+If the selection spanned the word “This” in the example above, the selection would be represented as:

 ```js
 {